Table of Contents

 - Withdraw to an exchange, and trade for BTC or other digital tokens

 - Purchase items through third-party stores that accept SBD tokens

 Can I sell goods and services on Steemit?

 Other than making a post and making sales manually, there is no interface for selling items directly on steemit.com.
 You can list goods and services on the third-party websites and accept payment in Steem Dollars or STEEM.
 You also have the option to advertise your items through Steemit posts.

 How can I withdraw my STEEM or SBD coins?

 STEEM and SBD tokens are readily tradable to bitcoin, which can be traded for the local currency of your choice.
-There is a link to "Sell" your STEEM and SBD tokens in your wallet, which uses the BlockTrades interface.
+There is a link to "Sell" your STEEM and SBD tokens in your wallet.